medredakamal/medredakamal/README.md

 ## I'm a Senior Full Stack Web Developer , in love with coffee & code ...

 - 🚀 I'm increasing my skills everyday on UI/UX Design, React, Javscript and NodeJS
-- 📖 I'm trying to get an advanced level on : MERN, PHP, Laravel, ExpressJS, MongoDB, Web Design, SEO
+- 📖 I'm trying to get an advanced level on : React, NodeJS, PHP, Laravel, ExpressJS, MongoDB, Web Design, SEO, Wordpress
 - 💪 I have more than 7-8 years on the career, even if it's not necessary to say it, started to push here on Github late (long story)
 - 🤝 I'm looking forward to know people more, engage with companies and help them grow